pretszel221/Project-Downstream22/README.md

 If you find that your work is misattributed or someone elses work is misattributed, please create an issue on this repos GitHub page, or contact via the discord.

-## Disclaimer
+## AI Disclaimer
 AI was used in early stages of server development to assist with porting and minor feature adjustments.
-AI is incapable of making or developing complex systems that would fundamentally change Space Station 14 and is terrible at its job.
-We place this disclaimer here to ensure transparency, and to inform any collaboraters.
+All of the changes implemented by AI were reviewed and fixed to ensure proper integration into the codebase.
+We place this disclaimer here to ensure transparency, and to give a proper notice on how some of the early changes were made.
 For the most part we will be sticking to pulling content from Upstream (GOOB/Funky).